-The spacious Galen Ceramics Studio is filled with natural light and features a series of canvas covered work tables, storage shelving and a separate glaze area.
+The spacious Galen Ceramics Studio is filled with natural light and features a series of canvas covered work tables, storage shelving, and a separate glaze area.
 An outdoor spray booth is available for sprayed glaze application.
 The studio is well-equipped with electric wheels, a slab roller, extruders, and electric and soda kilns.
-The adjacent outdoor kiln yard features a variety of large and small gas kilns, including a raku kiln and 40 cubic foot state-of-the-art DLB40 Geil kiln.
-Next to the kiln yard is an outdoor covered area devoted solely to the use of plaster for moldmaking.
-The recently renovated ceramics facility is open 24 hours, seven days a week and has a full time lab assistant.
+The adjacent outdoor kiln yard features a variety of large and small gas kilns, including a raku kiln and 40 cubic foot state-of-the-art DLB40 gas Geil kiln and a DLB30 gas kiln.
+Next to the kiln yard is a covered area devoted solely to the use of plaster for moldmaking.
+The ceramics facility is open 24 hours, seven days a week and has a full time lab assistant.

 This 1725-square foot studio is equipped with wireless; multiple worktables for production; 3 Macintosh computer stations; digital projector with video and audio capabilities; printer and other peripherals are also available for students' use.
 The Design Area also provides access to a variety of finishing equipment such as wire-o-binding machines, stack paper cutter, and critique walls.
 Each computer station has the most current Adobe Creative Suite Design Premium (Photoshop, Illustrator, Flash, InDesign, Acrobat, Dreamweaver, and After Effects), and Microsoft Office (Word, Powerpoint, and Excel).

 Harris 112/Del Mar Studio| map

 This 800 square-foot classroom features an Affinia Desktop 3D printer, selection of hand tools and fabrication equipment, an iMac workstation, a desktop product photography station with lights.

 Harris 220/Helene V. Galen Intermedia Lab | map